RyanMarch/bowserstack/README.md

 Traditional verticality is a legacy paradigm.
 Bowserstack leverages a hyper-converged, AI-first approach to reptile stacking, disrupting the very foundation of how we perceive King Koopa.
 By utilizing a decentralized, infinitely-scalable PNG-as-a-Service model, we are empowering the next generation of Mushroom Kingdom developers to reach peak Bowser density.

-## License

-This project is licensed under the Mushroom Kingdom Public License.
-Do not use for actual browser testing, unless you want Bowser to breathe fire on your CSS.
+Note: Do not use for actual browser testing.

 ---

-*This is a joke project.
+*This project is for fun.
 No turtles were harmed in the making of this stack.*